wtang2019/algolia-wilmer/README.md

 ## Overview
 This project was created with algolia's create-instantsearch-app and using the demo_ecommerce test datatest provided by algolia as well.
-The concept of how algolia works has been understood but however due to time constraints the UI hasn't been changed much.
+The concept of how algolia works has been understood but however due to time constraints I haven't changed the UI much.

 ## Feedback
 I initially thought that I could easily integrate algolia's search by simply using algolia's API into my existing website.
 However, it took me some time to understand the concept of the different components.
 I quickly built a web application based on Python hosted in Azure and wanted to integrate Algolia's search into that using the airport dataset.
 But the Python API was actually just used to push data into Algolia.